 You can order either edition of ‘What Tail?’ by R. r.
 Barnes through Amazon or Barnes & Nobel , Balboa Press, other online retailers, or ask your local bookstore to order it for you.
 The fist edition, What Tail by Roberta R. Barnes, with dust jacket you can order through Balboa Press

 One of the subtle messages woven into the unusual adventures in What Tail? is the gifts that come from kindness.

 The next time you meet someone who has a great smile and is fun to be around will you care if you forget to remember what he or she looks like, or even if he or she had a tail?
 If a tail is wagging does it matter how long it is or what color it is?

 “This is really an excellent story.
 I stayed up till 1:30 AM after my son fell asleep reading it.
 You truly are very talented” – Jim.

-What Tail? is a story that shows being different from others in a new light; as one or my students said, “it shows the joy of being unique”.
+What Tail? is a story that shows being different from others in a new light; as one or my students said, “a charming story that shows the joy of being unique“.
 It is a story where there are no categories and reading about the Annan Woods’ ghost may surprise you.
 Even the breezes and moonbeams may surprise you.

 Everything we read, see, and hear has an impact on our actions.
 Fantasy books are a fun way to learn positive things.
 Certain traits and adventures of the characters in the Annan Woods are metaphors and the subconscious loves metaphors.

 Much of the violence in this world is rooted in people not accepting others who look or act different from the way they look or act.

 When every child learns acceptance today, the world changes tomorrow.